Emily Van LaanCommunications and Conference Specialist, Natural Start Alliance

 Emily earned her B.A. in Elementary Education from Ball State University and went on to teach first grade in Indianapolis, IN.
 At that time, the lack of widely accessible environmental education in urban areas led her away from formal education and into the field of informal science education at Lincoln Park Zoo.
-There she worked on developing inquiry based science curriculum for the zoo’s Conservation Camp program and later found her niche as the Early Childhood and Family Programs Coordinator.
+She worked on developing inquiry-based science curriculum for the zoo’s Conservation Camp program and later found her niche as the Early Childhood and Family Programs Coordinator.

 Emily is based in Chicago, IL.